ADF veterans who put their lives on the line for Australia face battle to find work after service

 This statistic is revealed in an alarming report to be released today by WithYouWithMe, a company that matches veterans’ skills with new careers.

 A medical discharge increased the likelihood of unemployment, but veterans with no medical problems still faced a jobless rate of 11.2 per cent, almost double the national rate.
-Those who did find work faced an average 30 per cent drop in income from their ADF wages.
+Those who did find work faced an average of 30 per cent drop in income from their ADF wages.

 After a few weeks sleeping in a swag on Warriewood beach, Mr Lewis, 25, found work and is now a bar manager in Dee Why.
 He’s now refining his skills to find a career more in tune with his abilities.